TypQxQ/Klipper_ToolChanger/README.md

   </a>
 </p>

-Klipper Tool Changer code v.2 is progressing and will soon be released: https://github.com/TypQxQ/KTC
+Klipper Tool Changer code v.2 is now released for preview: https://github.com/TypQxQ/KTC

 At it's simplest you need to specify extruder, fan, offset for each extruder tool.